roxsara/100days_python/README.md

-# 100days_python
+100 projects from the 100 days of code with python bootcamp

-100 days of python bootcamp udemy
+1. Band name generator